 Physical symptoms of withdrawal from Methadone can include:

 - irritable moods

 - increased heart rate and feelings of paranoia.

 Because a withdrawal syndrome can cause adverse symptoms, it is always advisable to detox in a medical environment.
-The severity of the symptoms and duration of the withdrawal will vary depending on the seriousness and length of the user’s addiction, body chemistry, emotional status, and tolerance.
+Additionally, the severity of the symptoms and duration of the withdrawal will vary depending on the seriousness and length of the user’s addiction, body chemistry, emotional status, and tolerance.

 How to Come Off Methadone?

 Dependence is when your body relies on methadone to function without going through withdrawals.
 Withdrawal occurs because the body needs to regulate and stabilizer without the drug.
 When this adaptation phase is not medically managed it can feel nearly impossible.

 Withdrawal syndrome can have serious adverse effects.
 It is always preferable to detox from methadone in a medical environment.
 Rapid Detox can greatly reduce the severity and length of the withdrawal symptoms.

 Methadone Detox Treatment and Rapid Detox